 1) In a nutshell

 Invoice factoring is a way for businesses to fund cash flow by selling their invoices to a third party (a factor, or factoring company) at a discount.
-Factoring can be provided by independent finance providers, or by banks.
+Invoice factoring can be provided by independent finance providers, or by banks.

 Around 45,000 businesses in the UK currently use factoring (ABFA as at Q3 2015)